jrfaudree/HOM/homework.md

 Problem A: Read [Prop 7](http://aleph0.clarku.edu/~djoyce/elements/bookII/propII7.html) of Book II of Euclid's Elements.
 If AB=x,AC=c, and CB=b in the diagram, write the algebraic equality described in Proposition 7.
 Then show algebraically that this proposition is true.
 Note the hardest part of this problem is understanding what Proposition 7 is saying.

 Problem B: Repeat the directions for Problem A but for [Prop 9](http://aleph0.clarku.edu/~djoyce/elements/bookII/propII9.html).
 Assume AC=c, AD=a, DB=b, and CD=d.

+Section 4.3

+Problem C: Read Euclid's proof of the infinitude of primes ([here](http://aleph0.clarku.edu/~djoyce/elements/bookIX/propIX20.html) and describe the ways in which his proof is different from a modern proof.

+Problem D: Find two open problems in mathematics concerning prime numbers.